yarisvt/tyk-docs/tyk-docs/content/developer-support/tyk-charts-release-notes.md

 - Make tyk-bootstrap image repository information configurable
 - Added `global.adminUser.useSecretName` parameter to allows user to pass Admin Credentials via Kubernetes secrets.
 For detail uses of secrets, see [README](https://github.com/TykTechnologies/tyk-charts/blob/main/tyk-stack/README.md)
 - Added support for setting Portal licence and storage connection string via `global.secrets.useSecretName`.
 For detail uses of secrets, see [README](https://github.com/TykTechnologies/tyk-charts/blob/main/tyk-stack/README.md)
-- Added `global.remoteControlPlane.useSecretName` parameter to allows user to pass control plane connection details via Kubernetes secrets.
+- Added `global.remoteControlPlane.useSecretName` parameter to allow users to pass control plane connection details via Kubernetes secrets.
 For detail uses of secrets, see [README](https://github.com/TykTechnologies/tyk-charts/blob/main/tyk-stack/README.md)
 - Added support for `containerSecurityContext` configuration.
 This is required as k8s and openshift versions require some of these values to be set.
 - Added `containerPort` parameter for gateway to allow for different values to be set for port and targetPort
 - Added support for `imagePullSecret` so user can pull an image from a private container image registry or repository